Taphophobia

 Several notable historical figures are thought to have been afraid of live burial, including Frédéric Chopin (who requested that his heart be cut out to ensure his death), George Washington (who requested that his body be laid out for three days), and Hans Christian Andersen and Alfred Nobel (who both asked to have their arteries cut open).

 Literature found fertile ground in exploring the natural fear of being buried alive.
 One of Edgar Allan Poe's horror stories, "The Premature Burial," is about a person suffering from taphophobia.
 Other Poe stories about premature burial are "The Fall of the House of Usher" and "The Cask of Amontillado"; and, to a lesser extent, "The Black Cat."

 Fear of being buried alive was elaborated to the extent that those who could afford it would make all sorts of arrangements for the construction of a safety coffin to ensure this would be avoided (e.g., glass lids for observation, ropes to bells for signaling, and breathing pipes for survival until rescued).
-It is sometimes claimed that the English phrases "saved by the bell" and/or "dead ringer" are in some way related to such safety bells; but such is not the case.
+For example, the wealthy South African businessman, Jacobus Arnoldus Graaff, had himself buried in a safety coffin with a working telephone upon his death in 1927.
+It is sometimes claimed that the English phrases "saved by the bell" and/or "dead ringer" are in some way related to such safety bells, but such is not the case.

 Although greater public confidence in the medical profession and its ability to diagnose death accurately has seen a reduction in fear of premature burial after the early 20th century there have been periods of public alarm in recent decades after medical errors in diagnosing death were reported.
 Taphophobia may remain common in some parts of the world.
 For example, a study of Pakistani women found severe taphophobia in one third of subjects with mental illness and a mild degree of this fear in half of the controls.
 Although rare in the developed world, a recent study reported three cases of taphophobia among older people in the west of Ireland.